MCP HubMCP Hub

 Troubleshooting

-• Using the full path to the uv binary in the configuration file.
+• Using the full path to the uv binary in the configuration.

-• Checking the path to the cloned repository.
+• Checking the path to the cloned repository in the configuration.